sgriff22/WishLinker-api/README.md

-# WishLinker
+# WishLinker API

-WishLinker is a Django API designed to manage wishlists.
+This repository is a Django API designed to manage wishlists.
 This project serves as the backend for the WishLinker application, providing RESTful endpoints to handle the core functionalities.

 ## Notes